MattKevan/kevan.tv/_work/rcpch.md

 ### Handover and development

-Once the client had signed off the UX, I worked closely with the design team to complete the visual design, using a component-based approach, and the development team to implement the plans correctly.
+Once the client had signed off the UX, I worked closely with the design team to complete the visual design, using an atomic, component-based approach, and the development team to implement the plans correctly.

 Once development was complete, RCPCH had the substantial task  of publishing their content into the new site.
 We trained a representative from each team on the CMS, every team being responsible for re-writing and publishing their own content.
 This took at least a year to complete as there was so much to do.

 ## Outcome

 The project took over three years, from pitch to launch.
-The IA phase took about nine months, and the site was launched in March 2018.
+The UX phase took about nine months and the site was launched in March 2018.